dennissergeev/lfric_egp_bench/README.md

-LFRic runs for the CAMEMBERT project.
+LFRic for extrasolar giant planets